 Operating System When does backup occur?
 What files are copied?
-Windows After installation, when you open the software for the first time Documents, Materials, and/or Examples files are copied when you choose Yes at the prompt (see the Windows section for details).

-Operating System When does backup occur?
-What files are copied? macOS During installation There is an option during the installation process to save a backup copy of the Examples folder even if no changes are made to files (see the macOS or Linux sections for details).
+Windows After installation, when you open the software for the first time Documents, Materials, and/or Examples files are copied when you choose Yes at the prompt (see the Windows section for details). macOS During installation There is an option during the installation process to save a backup copy of the Examples folder even if no changes are made to files (see the macOS or Linux sections for details).
 Linux Materials and Documents folders are not automatically copied even if there are file changes or additions.
 However, you can always manually back up these folders (see the macOS or Linux sections for details).